Liana24601/nimona-website/README.md

 # nimona website
-watched nimona on netflix recently and im obsessed. it's amazing and a really good watch.
+watched nimona on netflix recently and omg, im obsessed. it's amazing and a really good watch.
 10/10, highly recommend <3